MKen212/fundraiser/README.md

 Each spending request is stored sequentially starting from record 0.

 ### Voting
-Each contributor can then use the ```voteForRequest``` function (followed by the record number) to vote for a specific request
+Each contributor can then use the ```voteForRequest``` function (followed by the record number) to vote for a specific request.

 ### Releasing Payment
-If over 50% of the contributors vote for the Spending Request the owner can then use the ```releasePayment``` function (followed by the record number) to send the agreed value to the requested recipient address
+If over 50% of the contributors vote for the Spending Request the owner can then use the ```releasePayment``` function (followed by the record number) to send the agreed value to the requested recipient address.

 ### Refunds
 If the amount raised does not reach the goal defined, AND the contract duration has passed, the contributors can use the ```getRefund``` function to retrieve their full contribution.

+### Change Ownership
+It is possible for only the owner to change the owner using the ```changeOwner``` function (followed by the new owners Ethereum address).

 ### Other viewing functions
 The following view-only functions are also available on the contract: